the-vegetarian-vampire/Smart-Contract-Resources/README.md

 -----

 ## Gas Optimization
+Not invented here: security risk is often greater than improvement value
 A transaction costs a base of 21,000 gas
 each computational step cost ~2-10 gas (usually)
 each byte of data costs 16 gas (4 if zero byte)